 That is economic reality, with accounting numbers being merely imaginary.
 In order to understand future funding requirements, we need to concentrate upon cashflows.

-Crucially, prudence can only be assessed in relation to the best estimate, the latter typically not known to be presented to UK clients despite required by TAS 300.
+Crucially, prudence can only be assessed in relation to best estimate, the latter typically never being presented to UK clients.
+At one point, actuaries were required to present “neutral estimates” but that was dispensed with some years ago, a shame.